d3f0k0/farland1ng-texture/README.md

 # farland1ng-texture
 Farland1ing texture copy from one of the deleted reddit post in r/feedthebeast

+---

-Original post
+Original post from r/feedthebeast

-# Sprites that I will never use, take them and do whatever
+### Sprites that I will never use, take them and do whatever
 Kind of tired of mojang/microsoft's eula changing all of the time, effectively nuking projects that I've been working on for the past few years.
 Made a bunch of sprites over all this time, and since I will likely never use them, you guys can use them instead.
 Do whatever you want.